Half-Shot/matrix-spanner-widget/README.md

 - `sendSpannerMsg` Send a notice into the room when you take or drop the spanner.
 Defaults to false.
 - `spannerId` The state_key to use, this just needs to be unique.
 Defaults to `default`.
 - `spannerName` The human readable name of your spanner.
 E.g. "staging%20environment".
 Defaults to `the Spanner`.

+### Docker

+Docker images can be found for this project under `ghcr.io/half-shot/matrix-spanner-widget`.

+Running the image is as simple as `docker run --name spanner-widget -p 127.0.0.1:8080:8080 ghcr.io/half-shot/matrix-spanner-widget:1.0.0`

 ### Contact